V-man123zx/Mech_mind_drill_tap/README.md

 - Camera pose and ROI dimensions are converted from the stored quaternion/half-length representations.
 - Joint values are converted from stored radians to degrees.
 - **Caveat:** `Drill_Tap.json.bak` (2026-07-28) was used for step parameters because `Drill_Tap.vis` (2026-07-30) is binary.
 The step count and topology match the 2026-08-12 screenshots exactly (23 steps), so the structure is current; however, **any parameter changed between 2026-07-28 and 2026-07-30 would not be reflected here.** Verify parameters in the live project before relying on them for a change.
+- The planning task **execution order** in §10.1 was traced through `mission.transitions` from `mission.entry`, not read from the order tasks appear in the JSON file — the two differ.
+- Protocol field meanings in §11.2 were decoded from the Communication Component source (`interfaces.py`, `commands.py`), not inferred from the message layout.
+- **This document was fact-checked** against the solution backup after drafting.
+17 discrepancies were found and corrected, including the planning task order, the control-flow edge target, the protocol field decoding, and the execution-count statistics.
+Figures now stated have been recomputed from source.
 - Items marked *TBD* were not derivable from any source and were deliberately left blank rather than estimated.